tjvr/kurt/README.md

     # "sprites" as alias for "submorphs":
     project.stage.sprites # [<WatcherMorph(ScratchCat vx)>, <ScratchSpriteMorph(ScratchCat)>]
+    # note: you can now use project.sprites instead

 Most of the objects you're interested in, like `ScratchStageMorph` and `ScratchSpriteMorph`, inherit from `UserObject`.
 You can use `.fields.keys()` to see the available fields on one of these objects.